Render-FM: Feedforward Model for Real-time Photorealistic Volumetric Rendering: Related Work

 \textbf{6D Gaussian Splatting} $\,$ 6D Gaussian Splatting (6DGS) \cite{6DGS_arxiv_39} extends 3DGS by representing primitives within a 6D spatio-angular space, characterized by a 6D covariance matrix that captures variance in both 3D position and 3D direction.
-This advanced formulation allows for explicit modeling of complex view-dependent effects, such as anisotropic reflections and intricate scattering phenomena frequently observed at tissue interfaces in medical data.
-During rendering, the 6D covariance is dynamically ``sliced" based on the viewing direction to yield an effective 3D Gaussian for rasterization.
-6DGS can achieve higher fidelity, potentially with fewer primitives than 3DGS \cite{6DGS_arxiv_39}, making it particularly well-suited for high-quality medical visualization.
+This formulation enables explicit modeling of complex view-dependent effects, such as anisotropic reflections and subsurface scattering, that are frequently observed at tissue interfaces in medical data and are difficult to capture with standard 3DGS spherical harmonics.
+During rendering, the 6D covariance is dynamically sliced based on the viewing direction to yield an effective 3D Gaussian for rasterization, achieving higher fidelity with potentially fewer primitives \cite{6DGS_arxiv_39}.
+These properties make 6DGS particularly well-suited for photorealistic medical visualization.

-\textbf{Foundation Models and Large Gaussian Models} $\,$ Foundation models are large-scale AI systems pre-trained on vast datasets, demonstrating robust generalization to downstream tasks without requiring task-specific optimization \cite{FoundationModelsGeneral}.
-In medical imaging, they have been effectively employed to address challenges like data scarcity and to improve generalization in tasks such as segmentation \cite{paschali2025foundation, ma2024segment}.
-Recently, Large Gaussian Models (LGMs) \cite{tang2024lgm, xu2024grm} have applied the foundation model concept to 3D scene representation, learning generalizable 3D scene priors from vast datasets.
-These models enable tasks like novel view synthesis from sparse inputs through a feed-forward prediction of Gaussian parameters, effectively bypassing the conventional per-scene optimization bottleneck. \modelname{} adapts this feed-forward prediction paradigm to the medical domain, uniquely leveraging complete 3D volumetric data as input instead of sparse 2D views.
+\textbf{Feedforward Models and Large Gaussian Models} $\,$ Foundation models pre-trained on large-scale datasets demonstrate robust generalization to downstream tasks without task-specific optimization \cite{FoundationModelsGeneral, moor2023foundation, paschali2025foundation}.
+Large Gaussian Models (LGMs) \cite{tang2024lgm, xu2024grm} bring this paradigm to 3D reconstruction, training feedforward networks to directly predict 3D Gaussian parameters from sparse 2D image inputs without per-scene optimization.
+However, LGMs are designed for natural scene reconstruction from RGB images, a setting fundamentally different from medical volumetric rendering, which involves structured 3D CT input, domain-specific appearance priors (transfer functions), and the need for anatomical generalization across patients. \modelname{} adapts the feedforward paradigm to this medical setting by leveraging dense 3D CT volumes as input and incorporating anatomy-guided priors, addressing the gaps that make LGMs ill-suited for direct clinical application.